Neptune Blog

 ROC_AUC

-ROC_AUC stands for “Receiver Operator Characteristic_Area Under the Curve”.
-It summarizes the trade-off between the true positive rates and the false-positive rates for a predictive model.
+ROC AUC stands for “Receiver Operator Characteristic_Area Under the Curve”.
+It summarizes the trade-off between the true positive rates (sensitivity) and the false-positive rates for a predictive model.
 ROC yields good results when the observations are balanced between each class.

 This metric can’t be calculated from the summarized data in the confusion matrix.
 Doing so might lead to inaccurate and misleading results.
-It can be viewed using the ROC curve, this curve shows the variation at each possible point between the true positive rate and the false positive rate.
+It can be viewed using the ROC curve, which plots the variation of the true positive rate and the false positive rate at each point.

-Balanced Accuracy is used in both binary and multi-class classification.
-It’s the arithmetic mean of sensitivity and specificity, its use case is when dealing with imbalanced data, i.e. when one of the target classes appears a lot more than the other.
+Balanced accuracy is used in both binary and multi-class classification.
+It’s the arithmetic mean of sensitivity and specificity, and it is used when dealing with imbalanced data, i.e. when one of the target classes appears a lot more than the other.

 Sensitivity= TP / (TP + FN)

-Specificity: Also known as true negative rate, it measures the proportion of correctly identified negatives over the total negative predictions that could be made by the model.
+Specificity: Also known as true negative rate, it measures the proportion of correctly identified negatives over the total negative predictions made by the model.

 Specificity =TN / (TN + FP)